 Michael Maltzan, FAIA, is the founder and principal of Michael Maltzan Architecture.
 His work fully engages our contemporary world through an architecture that is a catalyst for new experiences and an agent for change.
 Through a deep belief in architecture’s role in our cities and landscapes, he has succeeded in creating new cultural and social connections across a range of scales and programs.

 MIchael received a Master of Architecture degree with a Letter of Distinction from Harvard University’s Graduate School of Design.
 He holds both a Bachelor of Fine Arts and a Bachelor of Architecture from Rhode Island School of Design, where he received the Henry Adams AIA Scholastic Gold Medal.
-He is a Fellow of the American Institute of Architects and a GSA Design Excellence Program Peer.
+He is a Fellow of the American Institute of Architects.

 He lectures internationally and often serves as a design instructor, lecturer, and critic at prestigious architectural schools including Princeton University, Rice University, Harvard University, Rhode Island School of Design, University of California, Los Angeles, University of California, Berkeley, University of Southern California, University of Waterloo, and the Southern California Institute of Architecture.